AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/content/en/logs/semester-1/meetup9.md

 - We couldn’t fully carry out our activity agenda as usual as the brainstorming session took a little too much time, but we spared some time to do our self-research:
   - Jord & Purplechair: Filled out their MATS applications
-  - Kappie & Welsh: Read through the Governance curriculum of BlueDot Impact’s AI Safety Fundamentals Course.
+  - Kappie & Welsh: Read through BlueDotImpact's AI Safety course on policy.
   - Mogu: Read through some miscellaneous technical research
   - Gumperto: Tried to get started on the ARENA 3.0 curriculum